grannycart/bibliography/Novels.md

 }
 % Page 14: "What the road really was, she fancied, was this hypodermic needle, inserted somewhere ahead into the vein of a freeway, a vein nourishing the mainlined L.A., keeping it happy, cohered, protected from pain, or whatever passes, within a city, for pain."
 % Page 18: The little submarine in the movie they are watching is named the "Justine"
+% Page 31: They go to the bar The Scope (named after oscilloscope) where all the engineers from nearby Yoyodyne industries hang out.
+The music playing is by Stockhausen and The Scope is the only bar in the area with a strictly electronic music policy.
+They have a live jam session and extra electronic junk stored for anyone who wants to sit in, but forgot to bring their ax.
+(This book was written a decade before Kraftwerk.)

 @book{asimov1977robot,